-After the cementation of your porcelain veneers, it may take a few days -a few weeks to get used to the new veneers.
-This adjustment includes biting, speaking and the changes in your new look and a new smile.
+After the cementation of your porcelain veneers, it may take a few days to few weeks to get used to the new veneers & Porcelain restorations.
+This adjustment includes from biting, speaking and the changes in your new look and new smile.
 Your bite and the way your teeth come together may feel different, especially if we changed the length, shape and/or thickness of your teeth.
 If your bite feels unbalanced or some or one side or one tooth is hitting first before the others, please be sure to call our office for an appointment to make an adjustment.

-While you are adjusting to the new cemented restoration, we strongly recommend being on a soft diet until you get used to eating with your new restorations.
+While you are adjusting to the new cemented restoration, we strongly recommend to be on soft diet until you get used to eating with your new restorations.